Computational Chemistry Lab

 - During this part of the lab you will receive feedback as part of the process, this will be via the demonstrators when they answer your questions.

-- You will be assessed via a wiki and through files submitted to blackboard.
-The lab will be graded out of 25
+- You will be assessed via a wiki and through submitted job files.
+The lab will be graded out of 100

-- You must complete the lab in the two weeks assigned, we will check the start and end time-stamp of your wiki
+- You must complete the lab in the week assigned, we will check the start and end time-stamp of your wiki

-- You can ask the demonstrators to provide rapid-feedback on your wiki for Parts 1-3 of the lab, this is recommended to ensure you know what is expected from you.
-Part 4 of the lab is your independent work and carries the most marks.
+- You can ask the demonstrator to provide rapid-feedback on your wiki for Part 1 of the lab, this is recommended to ensure you know what is expected from you.
+Part 2 of the lab is your independent work and carries the most marks.

 Why do a wiki?
 Learning to create a wiki is a transferable skill, it is a skill you can take away with you.
 A wiki allows us to see rotatable models of your complexes and for you to report your results.
-You are welcome to work on the wiki at home, however support is only provided DURING LAB HOURS by the demonstrators.
+You are welcome to work on the wiki at home, however support is only provided in the lab by the demonstrator.

 use the links in the pannel to the left to navigate through the lab